jig08/sQuick_withConfig/README.md

 #sQuick

-The intended “searchQuick” (sQuick) is an application to enable a user to search a set of books or texts, like an encyclopaedia, or some other topical book collection offline.
+The intended “searchQuick” (sQuick) is an application to enable a user to search a set of books or texts, like an encyclopedia, or some other topical book collection offline.

 Built in Pharo 4.0